You Give Good Love: Accolades

 The song received a number of awards and nominations following its release.
 "You Give Good Love" won Favorite Soul/R&B Single at the 13th American Music Awards, where Houston garnered a total of six nominations in Pop/Rock and Soul/R&B categories, on January 27, 1986.

-The song received two Grammy nominations―Best R&B Song and Best R&B Vocal Performance, Female―but lost to "Freeway of Love" written by Jeffrey Cohen and Narada Michael Walden, performed by Aretha Franklin in both categories, at the 28th Grammy Awards, held on February 25, 1986.
+The song received two Grammy nominations―Best R&B Song and Best R&B Vocal Performance, Female―but lost to "Freeway of Love" written by Jeffrey Cohen and Narada Michael Walden, performed by Aretha Franklin in both categories, at the 28th Annual Grammy Awards, held on February 25, 1986.

 The song was ranked number 47, number 27 and number two on the Billboard Year-End Top Pop Singles, Top Adult Contemporary Singles and Top Black Singles charts, respectively.
 On the Cashbox year-end pop and black singles lists, the song was ranked the 25th and 4th biggest single respectively on the lists.

 On December 6, 1995, a decade after its release, the single was certified gold by the Recording Industry Association of America (RIAA) for pure sales of half a million copies in the United States alone.
 On March 3, 2020, on the song's 35th anniversary of its original release, the ballad was re-certified platinum for stream and sales equivalent units of a million copies.